MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Take a minute to review the **speckit.constitution.agent.md** file.

-    Notice the detailed instructions provided to GitHub Copilot.
+    Notice the detailed instructions provided in this markdown file.
+These instructions are used by GitHub Copilot to generate the constitution.md file.
 The agent follows a systematic approach to generate a constitution that captures key principles and constraints.

 1. In the **.specify/memory** folder, open the **constitution.md** file.

+    The initial version of the constitution.md file contains the default template for a constitution.

-1. Take a minute to review the constitution template.
+1. Take a minute to review the **constitution.md** template.

-    Notice that the template provides examples that illustrate principles and constraints for security, performance, quality, technical standards, etc.
+    Notice that the template is initialized with example content that illustrate principles and constraints for security, performance, quality, technical standards, etc.

     You can keep the constitution file open.

 1. Ensure that the Chat view is open, then start a new chat session.

+    You can start a new session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).
 Starting a new Chat session ensures a clean context.

 1. In the Chat view, to start a constitution workflow, enter the following command: